A New York Times Bestseller!

 In 1942, at the order of President Franklin D. Roosevelt, every person of Japanese descent on the west coast was rounded up and shipped to one of ten “relocation centers,” hundreds or thousands of miles from home, where they would be held for years under armed guard.

 They Called Us Enemy is Takei’s firsthand account of those years behind barbed wire, the joys and terrors of growing up under legalized racism, his mother’s hard choices, his father’s faith in democracy, and the way those experiences planted the seeds for his astonishing future.

-What is American?
+What does it mean to be American?
 Who gets to decide?
 When the world is against you, what can one person do?
-To answer these questions, George Takei joins co-writers Justin Eisinger & Steven Scott and artist Harmony Becker for the journey of a lifetime. -- a 192-page, softcover graphic novel with 3” French flaps (B&W interiors), 6.5” x 9”
+To answer these questions, George Takei joins co-writers Justin Eisinger & Steven Scott and artist Harmony Becker for the journey of a lifetime. -- a 208-page, softcover graphic novel with 3” French flaps (B&W interiors), 6.5” x 9”